stepwiseapp/download/README.md

 Workflow running icon (animated)

+Users can toggle between enabling/disabling shortcuts entirely in the tray menu

 Abort key (esc + shift) halts all workflow processes when necessary

 Added write today's date feature in the write widget